OXID-eSales/developer_documentation/development/module/module_services.rst

         }
     }

-In this example shop service with id 'Psr\Log\LoggerInterface' will be auto wired and no changes in the yaml file are needed, because the key of the logger service is the same as provided in the constructor argument type.
+In this example a shop service with id 'Psr\Log\LoggerInterface' will be autowired and no changes in the yaml file are needed, because the key of the logger service is the same as provided in the constructor argument type.